 Iowa State University is committed to assuring that all educational activities are free from discrimination and harassment based on disability status.
-All students requesting accommodations are required to meet with staff in Student Disability Resources (SDR) to establish eligibility and learn about related processes before accommodations will be identified.
+Students requesting accommodations for a documented disability are required to meet with staff in Student Accessibility Services (SAS) to establish eligibility and learn about related processes before accommodations will be identified.
 After eligibility is established, SAS staff will create and issue a Notification Letter for each course listing approved reasonable accommodations.
 This document will be made available to the student and instructor either electronically or in hard-copy every semester.
 Students and instructors are encouraged to deliver Notification Letters as early in the semester as possible to identify a specific, timely plan to deliver/receive the indicated accommodations.
 Reasonable accommodations are not retroactive in nature and are not intended to be an unfair advantage.
-Additional information or assistance is available online at www.sas.dso.iastate.edu/.
-Contact SDR by e-mail at firstname.lastname@example.org or by phone at 515-294-7220.
+Additional information or assistance is available online at www.sas.dso.iastate.edu.
+Contact SAS by email at firstname.lastname@example.org or by phone at 515-294-7220.
 Student Accessibility Services is a unit in the Dean of Students Office located at 1076 Student Services Building.

 This class follows the Iowa State University Dead Week policy as noted in section 10.6.4 of the Faculty Handbook.